Functions and parametric design

 // Define a parametric flange

-fn flange(numHoles, holeRadius, radius, thickness, holeEdgeGap) {
+fn flange(numHoles, holeRadius, baseRadius, thickness, holeEdgeGap) {

 }